Available at Newcastle campus (Callaghan) and online.

-For more detailed information about the Bachelor of Arts, please refer to the handbook.
+For more information about the Bachelor of Arts program structure, please refer to the handbook.

-For more detailed information about the Bachelor of Social Science, please refer to the handbook.
+For more information about the Bachelor of Social Science program structure, please refer to the handbook.

 Meet our student achievers who have studied a major in linguistics.

 Graduate Achiever - Lana Takau

 "I think life is too short to spend on things I don't like, if I can avoid them,'' says Linguistics PhD student Lana Takau, who is needless to say very much in her element.